PetarPetroski/user_management/readme.md

 3. **Test Coverage**: Write additional tests to cover edge cases, error scenarios, and important functionalities - leave no stone unturned and no bug left behind! ✅🧪🕵️‍♂️
 4. **Feature Implementation**: Implement a brand new, mind-blowing feature and make your epic mark on the project, following best practices for coding, testing, and documentation like a true artisan. ✨🚀🎆
 5. **Collaboration**: Foster teamwork and collaboration through code reviews, issue tracking, and adhering to contribution guidelines - teamwork makes the dream work, and together you'll conquer worlds! 🤝💪🌍
-6. **Industry Readiness**: Prepare for the software industry by working on a project that simulates real-world development scenarios - level up your skills to super hero status  and become an unstoppable coding force! 🔝🚀🏆⚡
+6. **Industry Readiness**: Prepare for the software industry by working on a project that simulates real-world development scenarios - level up your skills to godlike levels and become an unstoppable coding force! 🔝🚀🏆⚡

 ## Submission and Grading: Your Chance to Shine 📝✏️📈